 One of the events of the weekend are the exhibits on Friday and Saturday.
 Table displays created by seminaries, SERRV, UCC books, banners, and buttons, Turkish scarves, church camp items, etc. allow people to browse, talk with a representative, maybe pick up a brochure or sign up on an email list, and grab a bite of candy.

 This year for the first time, we had a local authors (and musician) table.
 What an excellent idea.
-Four of us of us were present but only two of us available to sit on this table with books from six authors and one musician.
+Four of us were present but only two available to sit on this table with books from six authors and one musician.

 Of course I didn't think of this idea.
 Pfft!
 I'm an introvert.
 Sit at a table with people milling around and try to talk about and ask for money for my book?
 But Rebecca, whose book just came out this year, is very much an extrovert and comfortable reaching out to other people in diverse milieus.